-“Monica is inspired by such legends as Ella Fitzgerald, Sarah Vaughan, Lena Horne, Billie Holiday and Carmen MacRae but makes the music your are about to hear very much her own-her voice is distinct and unforgetteable.”
+Monica is inspired by such legends as Ella Fitzgerald, Sarah Vaughan, Cleo Laine, Billie Holiday, Lena Horne and Carmen MacRae but makes the music she sings very much her own.
+Her voice is distinct and unforgettable.

 About Monica Chapman: